Become self-employed or set up a limited company?

 You can set up a company right away via our partner, 1st Formations – one of the UK’s leading company formations services.

-In reality, the ‘hassle’ involved in being a company director is not significant.
+The ‘hassle’ involved in being a company director is not significant.

 Most companies use an accountant to take care of their tax affairs and deal with Companies House and HMRC.